 Clients often ask me what they should wear for their outdoor session.
 It’s hard to give them an answer that will easily fit in an email.
 So I decided to write a whole post about my recommendations for outfits for outdoor photography session.
 The 10 points below address clothing.
 However, if you look at the bottom of the post I have some suggestions on make-up and some tips specifically for maternity sessions.
+Also, if you are looking for recommendations on where to shop for clothing for your photo shoot you can find a whole separate post on that here.
 So if you are interested in either topic be sure to keep scrolling to the end of the post.

 - Coordinate outfits – Choose colors that work well together, but that aren’t the same.
 You can even mix and match prints with solids.
 The key is to make sure that the colors you are working with go well together.
 If you are unsure what colors to wear consider choosing a color pallet that would look good in your home.
 Everyone’s preference is different, but I personally like grey, tan/cream, blush and whites together.
 I also really like mixing blue into that same palette.